 8. Avoid gluts.
 Too much, then too little, leaves bald patches in the garden.
 Successional sowing of salad leaves every few weeks, for instance, will ease this pattern of feast or famine.
 Succession planting can also be applied to beans and peas.

 9. Build good bones.
 Raise your vegetable patch to another level in the middle as well as around the edges.
 Teepees, arches, and walkways in Sarah’s small (and private) kitchen garden at Sissinghurst greatly increase the growing space in a smallish area.
 They can be covered in sweetpeas followed by the cup and saucer vine (Cobaea scandens) or morning glory.
 A sturdy arch will support squashes and zucchini.

-For Sarah's expertise on flowers, see DIY: An Easter Bouquet with Sarah Raven.
-And earlier today: a full tour of Sarah's Perch Hill Farm.
+- For Sarah’s expertise on flowers, see DIY: An Easter Bouquet with Sarah Raven.

 You need to login or register to view and manage your bookmarks.